 In the evening, he dropped me off at a camp of his cousin to stay for the night.
 They cooked up a storm of amazing and delicious foods and I slept like a baby in their desert camp.
 My experience in the camp was really good, but with the day tour not so good, so I can’t recommend anyone.

-However, if you do anything at all in Jordan, then it must be a Wadi Rum desert tour, so even though the tour wasn’t great, the scenery and silence and beauty of nature makes up for it 10 fold.
+However, if you do anything at all in Jordan, then it must be a Wadi Rum desert tour, so even though the tour wasn’t great, the scenery and silence, and beauty of nature make up for it 10-fold.

 Transport costs in Jordan

 In the 10 days in Jordan, a took a few taxis, I did some tours to meet other solo travelers and took 1 local bus.
 All in all, I found transport in Jordan quite affordable but not very comfortable.

 - Taxi from Amman Airport to Amman downtown: 27 JD.
 I arranged it via my hotel in Amman but you can also book a taxi in advance here.